A very belated tribute to the neighbo(u)rhood(s) that launched me into London.

 -A literal stone’s throw away from Brick Lane and its many curry houses, Gunpowder is a polished hole in the wall, the inside of a tiny culinary geode.
 Creative, tapas-style Indian food packing what tastes like all the flavors.

--Despite the crowds and the frankly mostly-disappointing restaurants, Brick Lane’s worth a visit in the off-hours for cheap hold-outs from the old days– samosas sold from tidy bins and handed over in little grease-soaked bags, salt beef bagels with spicy mustard and a pickle (Beigel Bake)– as well as pricier novelties like sourdough donuts and handmade filled pastas (Burro e Salvia, just off Brick Lane on Redchurch Street…)
+-Despite the crowds and the frankly mostly-disappointing restaurants, Brick Lane’s worth a visit in the off-hours for cheap hold-outs from the old days– samosas sold from tidy bins and handed over in little grease-soaked bags (wish I could remember an example), salt beef bagels with spicy mustard and a pickle (Beigel Bake)– as well as pricier novelties like sourdough donuts (Crosstown) and handmade filled pastas (Burro e Salvia, just off Brick Lane on Redchurch Street…)

 -Not really a spot for good coffee, but head to Hanbury Hall for a calm and spacious workspace.
 Layered London is full of converted spaces: banks converted into bars, churches converted into homes.
 Hanbury Hall is an 18th-century chapel that’s been converted into performance space and a cafe, with pretty furniture and local art and plenty of well-tended plants.
 You do risk running into the odd event booked into the whole space, but mostly it’s just a nice sanctuary from the busy narrow streets outside.